 3.0 Eligibility to Hold and Administer

-3.1 In order to hold and administer a Research Fund, positions with responsibility to conduct independent Research must have a letter of appointment that clearly states that he/she is allowed/required to conduct independent Research for the department/college/school/institute/centre.
+3.1 In order to hold and administer a Research Fund, those with responsibility to conduct independent Research must have a letter of appointment that clearly states that he/she is allowed/required to conduct independent Research for the department/college/school/unit/institute/centre.
 Faculty cannot issue letters of appointment that state hires within their Research program are allowed to conduct independent research.

 3.2 An individual shall have, at the time of application for Research funding, a permanent or term appointment spanning the period of funding or a signed commitment for a term of employment spanning the period of funding (unless eligibility criteria of the Funder dictate otherwise) from the department head/dean/director.